baden-dev/za-coding-institutions-api/README.md

 ***

-The ZA Coding Institutions API project uses Spring Boot to simplify development with its built-in features, Spring Data JPA to streamline database access, and MySQL is employed for data storage and
+The ZA Coding Institutions API project uses Spring Boot to simplify development with its built-in features, Spring Data JPA to streamline database access, and MySQL is employed for data storage.

 <h2>Content:</h2>